Primary Learning Collaboration

 In September 2019 Wyndham Park and St Mark’s became a Primary Learning Collaboration.
 This is an exciting new chapter for both schools the main difference being two schools working with one headteacher, a single leadership team and one set of governors – united in one purpose.
 Two schools, one great primary education.

-Both schools are already partners in Salisbury’s first multi-academy trust (Somerset Road Education Trust) set up in January 2015.
-Each school retains their proud names, characters and identities but will work more like a single primary school.
+Both schools are also partners alongside Exeter House School within the Brunel Academies Trust.
+Each school retains their proud names, characters and identities but works more like a single primary school.
 This arrangement is now much more familiar to parents/staff and part of the challenging and changing landscape in education.
 There are several local examples already working and improving outcomes.

 Several parents have asked if the schools are amalgamating.
 No is the short answer because there is not a good enough reason to do so.
 Indeed, in the long term, it would disadvantage both schools by doing so.
 We have looked carefully and concluded that we can preserve the unique ethos of each individual, popular school and at the same time provide something stronger and sustainable moving forward.
 It’s like a primary school, but better.
 This upgraded collaboration will enable us to create something significant, substantial and special for everyone connected now and in the future.
 We’ve worked together for years but this is a natural next step.